komparo/rosetta-pipeline/comparison/README.md

 When jobs share some inputs and/or outputs, for example the same command, they are often grouped into a set of *rules*.

-*Rules* are also known as processes (nextflow), tools (CWL), tasks (WDL) and phases (martian).
+*Rules* are also known as processes (Nextflow), tools (CWL), tasks (WDL) and phases (martian).

-There are several ways to create individual jobs based on the specification of a rule:
+There are several ways to create individual jobs from a rule:

-  - Wildcards.
-Examples: make, snakemake
+  - Wildcards within file names: make, snakemake
+  - Specifying the inputs of each job: CWL
+  - Looping over inputs: WDL

 ### Language